MykolaDiedukh/bShape_REST/README.md

 ## About Aplication:
+#### - Current development status of the application on the branch called develop!
 #### - We have created a rest server to communicate with the Angular Project.
 #### - We used Swagger for communication between two projects.
 #### - We implemented a Spring Security token to maintain basic Security for Our Users.